rokath/trice/docs/TriceV1.0Specification.md

 How could that work?
 - First read all source files and map

-###  4.4. <a name='TriceID0'></a>*Trice* ID 0
+###  4.3. <a name='TriceID0'></a>*Trice* ID 0

 - The trice ID 0 is a placeholder for "no ID", which is replaced automatically during the next `trice update` according to the used trice switches `-IDMethod`, `-IDMin` and `IDMax`.
   - It is sufficient to write the TRICE macros just without the `id(0),` `Id(0),` `ID(0),`.
 It will be inserted automatically according the `-stamp` switch.
 - With `trice zeroSourceTreeIds` all IDs in the given source tree are set to 0.
 This gives the option afterwards to set-up a new `til.json` according to a different `-IDMethod`, `-IDMin` and `IDMax`.

 ##  5. <a name='TriceIDmanagement'></a>Trice ID management

-### The `trice update` algorithm
+###  5.1. <a name='Thetriceupdatealgorithm'></a>The `trice update` algorithm

+####  5.1.1. <a name='StartingConditions'></a>Starting Conditions

-- When `trice u` is executed on a source tree, the starting conditions are undefined:
+- Before `trice u` is executed on a source tree, the starting conditions are undefined:
   - A `til.json` file must exist, but it is allowed to be empty.
     - The `til.json` is a serialized key-value map, where
-      - the keys are the TIDs and
+      - the keys are the TIDs i and
-      - the values *Trice* (bit width plus format string) structs.
+      - the values are *Trice* format string (bit width plus format string) structs f.
-      - This is `ilu TriceIDLookUp` a `map[TriceID]TriceFmt`
+      - This is key-value map `ilu TriceIDLookUp` a `map[TriceID]TriceFmt`
-        - each TID as key points to one and only one tf
+        - each TID i as key, points to one and only one f.
       - The ilu is reverted then into `flu triceFmtLookUp` a map[TriceFmt]TriceIDs.
-        - `TriceIDs` is a triceID slice because the identical f can have several ids.
+        - `TriceIDs` is a triceID slice because the identical f can have several ids (no shared TIDs).
+    - ilu and flu together are named lu.
   - A `li.json` may exist or not.
     - The `li.json` is a serialized key-value map where
-      - the keys are the TIDs and
+      - the keys are the TIDs i and
       - the values are the location information (filename, line and position) structs.
-      - This is `TriceIDLookUpLI` a `map[TriceID]TriceLI`
+      - This is `li TriceIDLookUpLI` a `map[TriceID]TriceLI`
         - Each TID as key points to one and only one li.

 - The `til.json` TIDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree *Trice*s match the `til.json` value.
 - The `li.json` TIDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree *Trice*s match the `li.json` value.

+####  5.1.2. <a name='Aims'></a>Aims

 - The `trice u` main aim is to have a consistent state between `til.json`, `li.json` and the source tree with no **ID** used twice.
 - Also the changes should be minimal.
 - As a general rule lu (ilu and flu) is only extendable.
+- li is rebuild from scratch

+####  5.1.3. <a name='Method'></a>Method

+- li is renamed into oli, which stays untouched and is used only in cases when identical f are found.
-- li is cleared and used for duplicate detection
+- A new empty li is created and used for duplicate detection.
-- Create a source tree map STM with
+- Walk the src and create a source tree map STM with
   - key=`Trice+LI` and
   - value=**ID**.
 - During STM creation use these rules:
+  - if the next found f srcID == 0:
+    - Look in flu
+      - if not there, create new id
+        - The new ID is "new", so forbidden to be inside ilu.
+        - If it is accidentally somewhere in the so far unparsed src, we do not know that and therefore do not care about.
+        - patch id into source and extend lu and li
+      - if there, it points to an id slice, because f could be n times in src
+      - for each i in id slice check oli for the closest match and that this i is not yet inside li
+        - (if only only i unused with different file names, assume them to be used in this moment)
+        - if success patch id into source and extend lu and li
+        - if no success, that means, that all i inside id slice are used, so create new id and patch id into source and extend lu and li
-  - srcID = 0: found f->flu->[]ids, for range ids:
+  - if the next found f srcID != 0: found id->ilu->f identical to src f?
     - if yes check li
-      - if yes (duplicate) create new id and extend lu and li
-      - if not, extend li
-    - if not create new id and extend lu and li
-    - patch id into source
-  - srcID != 0: found id->ilu->f identical to src f?
-    - if yes check li
       - if yes (duplicate) create new id and extend lu and li and overwrite srcID
       - if not, extend li
-    - if srcID not in lu, extend lu & li
+    - if srcID not in lu, it cannot be in li, extend lu & li

-The same *Trice* several times in unpatched src:

-  - found id->ilu->li
-  -

-- If all sources are unpatched all values in STM are 0.
-- Otherwise some or all values are != 0.
-- Use `til.json` and `li.json`

-- Parse the source tree and insert TIDs from the `til.json`
-  - if found there and the *Trice* information is identical insert

-> - For future improvement:
->   - Remove TID duplicates inside the STM by setting the appropriate values to 0.
->     - Compare the TID with the `til.json` map and remove not matching TIDs.
->     - If some TIDs survive, check th `li.json` map and let survive the "closest" TID.
->       - If filename matches -> thats it, remove the others, even there are more in the same file.
->       - If no filename matches -> let survive just ine TID or remove all.

--
+- STM is not needed but maybe helpful during debugging.
+- If after `trice u` a `trice z` and a `trice u` again is executed, all TIDs are expected to be at the same place again.
+If in between `trice u`, an optional `trice z`and a `trice u` src was edited, most TIDs are expected to be at the same plaxe again.

-###  5.1. <a name='UserCodePatchingtriceupdate'></a>User Code Patching (`trice update`)
+###  5.2. <a name='UserCodePatchingtriceupdate'></a>User Code Patching (`trice update`)

 - A *Trice* **ID** is inserted by `trice update` as shown in the table: